kusuwada/baby-language/README.md

 ## Limitation

-* If there are some invalid input charactors, the output becomes like `googaga*invalid_char*ga googagoo`.
+* If there are some invalid input characters, the output becomes like `googaga*invalid_char*ga googagoo`.